 - Utilize moments of urgency (Giving Tuesday, Calendar Year End, Giving Day, Fiscal Year End) and solicitation materials (toolkits, phone scripts, google sheets) provided by PC staff to cultivate long-term relationships and effectively solicit classmates.

-- If possible, attend the initial class agent meeting and training on-campus during Saint Dominic Society Weekend.
+- If possible, attend the initial class agent meeting and training on-campus.
+FY20 dates TBD.